mexico86/mxco86-website/content/personnel/matthew-ryall.md

 #### Sheffield Hallam University - Research Group Communication {#sheffield-hallam-university-research-group-communication}

-In this short project a research group was aided in the creation and organisation of a communication hub including a blog, mailing list and dynamic visualisation of group skills.
+In this short project a research group we helped in the creation and organisation of a communication hub including a blog, mailing list and dynamic visualisation of group skills.
 The overriding need is for the system to be simple and self-managed by non-technical group.
-A static publishing system was built using Netlify as a hosting platform and JAMStack technologies Hugo and NetlifyCMS with custom data integration and visualisation using a serverless AWS backend and D3.js
+A static publishing system was built using Netlify as a hosting platform and JAMStack technologies Hugo and NetlifyCMS with custom data integration and visualisation using a serverless AWS backend and D3.js.

 #### The Developer Academy - Training Course Design and Delivery {#the-developer-academy-training-course-design-and-delivery}

-Working in partnership with the The Developer Academy to design, develop and deliver training courses for the next generation of developers.
+In this ongoing engagement we are working in partnership with the [The Developer Academy](<https://thedeveloperacademy.com>) to design, develop and deliver training courses for the next generation of developers.